redsanket/spark/external/storm/guide/faq/index.rst

 ###################################################################################################

-If your worker process dies with no indication as to why it died, it is probably the supervisor shooting it.
-The supervisor is not always that kind and will sometimes shoot a process with a ``kill -9``.
-There are usually two reasons why the supervisor will kill a worker: either the worker has stopped heartbeating in or Nimbus has decided to reschedule it somewhere else.
+If your worker process dies with no indication as to why it died, it is probably the Supervisor that killed it.
+The Supervisor is not always that kind and will sometimes shoot a process with a ``kill -9``.
+There are usually two reasons why the Supervisor will kill a worker: either the worker has stopped heartbeating or Nimbus has decided to reschedule it somewhere else.

 The best way to know is to see if the worker process starts up again on the same host and port.
 If it does, then your worker probably stopped heartbeating.
 If it starts up somewhere else, then Nimbus probably rescheduled it.
 Nimbus rescheduling is unlikely if your process is restarting regularly.
-If you think this is happening please contact the Storm team and we can help debug what is going on.
+If you think this is happening, contact the Storm team and we can help debug what is going on.

-If your worker stopped heartbeating the most likely suspect is Java Garbage Collection.
+If your worker stopped heartbeating, the most likely suspect is Java Garbage Collection.
-If the Supervisor does not see heartbeats from your process for more then 5 seconds, it assumes it is dead and will try to restart it.
-Heartbeats are on a separate high-priority thread and really only world garbage collection tends to stop them.
+If the Supervisor does not see heartbeats from your process for more then five seconds, it assumes it is dead and will try to restart it.
+Heartbeats are on a separate high-priority thread and only world garbage collection tends to stop them.
 Please look at the size of the heap you are using, but be careful to not go over 3.5 GB without checking with the Storm team first.